m-durand/m-durand/README.md

-### Well, hello there ✌🏻

-I'm a Data Scientist with 8+ years experience, currently leading the DS work at a small consulting firm in Mexico.
+I'm a Data Scientist with 8 years experience.
+I am currently leading the DS work at a small consulting firm in Mexico.

-I did my honours MSc thesis on Reinforcement Learning (repo pinned right below) :mortar_board:
+I did my MSc thesis (magna cum laude) on Reinforcement Learning (repo pinned right below).
+You can read it in Spanish ([here.](https://github.com/m-durand/MSc_Thesis/blob/master/final_docs/TesisM.pdf)).

 You can 📫 me at mfadurand@gmail.com